AvaProtocol/OAK-blockchain/README.md

 In order to produce blocks you will need to register the parachain as detailed in the [Substrate Cumulus Worship](https://substrate.dev/cumulus-workshop/#/en/3-parachains/2-register) by going to

 `Developer -> sudo -> paraSudoWrapper -> sudoScheduleParaInitialize(id, genesis)`

+> Note : When registering to Rococo, ensure you set a ParaId > 1000, below 1000 is meant for system parachains.

 Ensure you set the `ParaId to 200` and the `parachain: Bool to Yes`.